juancampa/Gearset/README.md

 Anything that XNA or MonoGame support really but some features will be limited to desktop platforms.

 ## Installation
-* Build from source - use the *master* branch for a stable code base or *development* for bleeding edge.
+* Build from source - use *master* for a stable code base or *development* for bleeding edge.
 * Use one of the available [Nuget packages] (https://www.nuget.org/packages?q=Gearset)
 * Use the older version binaries directly from [The Complot](http://www.thecomplot.com/index.html)